EmmanuelMess/EmmanuelMess/README.md

 I have a strong background on computer science, studying at [FCEIA](https://www.fceia.unr.edu.ar/).
 I have an intuitive understanding of Linear Algebra, and know how neural networks, transformers, GANs and other things that iteratively learn work, but don't have much expirience with hyperparameter optimization.

 On the machine learning side have worked with Caffe, Tensorflow and Pytorch.
 I have a [Kaggle account](https://www.kaggle.com/emmanuelmess).
-On the private side, I am doing work on classification, on embedded systems, for the detection of undergrowth.
+On the private side, I am doing work on classification, for embedded systems, detecting undergrowth.

 Most of my expirience is with Android, [here](https://github.com/EmmanuelMess?tab=repositories&q=Android&type=&language=&sort=) are my Android repos.
 I have worked with Flutter and Xamarin on Android.
 Generally prefering Flutter.
 I know how to interface C/C++ with Android.